sebinsua/state-event-target/README.md

 ## Introduction

-`state-event-target` is a state store with a primary source and synchronized replicas across frames, workers, and shared contexts.
+`state-event-target` is a state store with a primary source and synchronized replicas across frames (and, if implemented by the developer, workers, and shared contexts).
 It uses `EventTarget` to emit updates and ensure reactive state consistency.

 ## Usage